Pantoprazole (as sodium sesquihydrate) delayed release tablets

 - nausea, vomiting, loss of appetite, feeling generally unwell, fever, itching, yellowing of the skin and eyes, and dark coloured urine.

-- skin problems such as itchiness and rash, or swelling, blistering or peeling of the skin.
+- skin problems such as itchiness and rash with swelling, blistering or peeling of the skin or rash when exposed to the sun, possibly with pain in the joints.

 - swelling of the face, lips, mouth, tongue or throat which may cause difficulty in swallowing or breathing.